Apple Music Has Terrible Audio Quality

 Yeezus has a unique master for iTunes.
 This master is a "Mastered for iTunes" or "Apple Digital Master".
 From the waveforms, it's clear that the Spotify version has way more clipping than Apple Music.
 Even after gain-matching, Apple Music's waveform looked better.
 There was slightly more dynamic range.

+I also noticed that Spotify offers more masters than Apple Music.
+Take Pink Floyd.
+Some of their albums have 50+ masters.
+Apple Music offers only the latest.
 Take The Beatles.
-You know how messy the remaster situation is.
-If you didn't know, it's messy.
-Abbey Road's 2019 mix doesn't have the original's magic.
-It sounds like a 2019 rock album.
 Spotify offers more masters.
 Spotify makes it clear which master you're listening to.
 Apple Music offers fewer options, the different masters are harder to find, and they don't make it clear which one is which.
 It's very ambiguous.
+A trend you'll notice with albums before the 2000s is that remasters are worse than the original.